ewoks-kit/ewoks/doc/tutorials/install.rst

       Remove : rm -rf ewoks_envs/demo

 Without ``--yes`` you are asked to confirm after the packages have been listed.
-The walk-through uses ``--env-root`` to create the environment in the working directory.
+The walk-throughs use ``--env-root`` to create the environment in the working directory.
 Without it the environment is created where the :term:`package manager` creates named environments.

 Execute the workflow